damif94/wicker_rod_problem/README.md

 3. Formulations as an IP problem: An Integer Programming equivalent version of the problem in section 2 is formulated.

 # Implementation
 The whole implementation can be found under `solver.py`.
-This solver is basically an addapter script on top of the python port for the [IBM CPLEX](https://www.ibm.com/analytics/cplex-optimizer) solver for Integer Programming problems.
+This solver is basically an adapter script on top of the python port for the [IBM CPLEX](https://www.ibm.com/analytics/cplex-optimizer) solver for Integer Programming problems.

 # Instructions to run
 Assuming that you have python3 and pip3 installed in your system, running the solver is pretty simple: